getify/foi-lang/formalization-work/Foi-Specification.md

 def it: Iter@ < 1, 2, 3 >;
 ```

 The tuple's elements become the value sequence, delivered in tuple order.

-**Range source:**
+A range literal, which evaluates to a Tuple, works here as well:

 ```java
 def it: Iter@ (1..5);
 ```

-The range's values are delivered in ascending order.

 **Iter source (identity):**